fraedingarnir/TicTacToe/README.md

 * Jón Heiðar Sigmundsson

 ##About
 This project was implemented for late-term assignment in Hugbúnaðarfræði.
 It's a web and console based application of the classic game, TicTacToe.
 The game can be played on the [web](https://tictactoefraedingarnir.herokuapp.com/) or by installing it on your local machine.
-Enjoy!
+To play the game on your local machine click on download game, extract the file and run bin/TicTacToe.bat Enjoy!

 ##Manuals
 * [Design Report](docs/designreport.md)